petersng/oliviacha.com/README.md

 oliviacha.com
 -------------

-My GF's website.
-For me, it means playing around using Jekyll for generating and deploying, along with writing some Ruby code.

-Goes out and calls the Vimeo API to generates the data code for her video portfolio, given a formatted list of links to use.

-Makes it easier to update it to whatever she wants.
-Happy wife, happy life.
+My GF's video portfolio site, as she is a video editor.
+She wanted a means to easily create her site without doing too much HTML or CSS to get her Vimeo links on the page.
+So I hacked around with Jekyll, along with writing some custom Ruby code to extract Vimeo data given a list of links she wanted to use.
+The Vimeo data was then used to generate the videos section on the site.

 ---